TaylorHartsfield/Inventory-Tracking-Application/README.md

-# ShopifyInternApplicationApp
+# Inventory Tracking Application
 Hey there!
 Thank you for reviewing my application.
-This is an inventory tracking application built for the Backend Shopify Internship Application for Fall 2022
+This is an inventory tracking application built for the Backend Shopify Internship Application for Fall 2022.
+Since this build, I have learned so much more and am working on optimizing this code for a better user experience.
+You will soon be able to view a new repo showing the growth I have made in a just a couple of months.

 # Run Application
 This application has been configured to run on Replit.